bilal-fazlani/commanddotnet/README.md

  - **Any parameters in contrustor are [Options](#option) by default and you can't have [Argument](#argument) attribute in constructor parameters**

  - **Only one constructor is supported.
 If there are multiple, it will pick up first defined constructor**

+### Inherited
+`[Options]` attribute has a property called `Inherited`.
+This is perticularly useful when used with constructor options.
+When set to true, that option is can be passed to commands as well.

 ## Default values